ManonLef/calculator/planning phase/Notes on pseudo implement.md

 - [x] add `btn` class to every num/operator button
 - [x] update the queryselectors as needed
 - [ ] edit the operate function.
 Consider a switch case.
-- [ ] write a listener function and continue with the pseudo
+- [x] write a listener function and continue with the pseudo

+- *2208032350* The Selfdestruct function does not prevent other code to run.
+- [ ] consider adding a state during the timeout function that prevents the btn eventlisteners from functioning.